-The numerous peace agreements – most notably the Arusha Accords, and the 2006 ceasefire agreement – have proven to be fragile and inter-ethnic conflict violence broke out on regular basis.
-Recent signs of hope came in April 2009 when Burundi’s last rebel group, the Forces for National Liberation (FNL), laid down its arms and was transformed into a political party.
+Between 1993 and 2003 there were many rounds of peace talks overseen by regional actors, such as former Tanzanian president Julius Nyerere and then-South African president Nelson Mandela.
+The numerous peace agreements, most notably the Arusha Accords, and the 2006 ceasefire agreement – have proven to be fragile and inter-ethnic conflict violence has broken out on regular basis.
+Recent signs of hope came in April 2009 when Burundi’s last rebel group, the Forces for National Liberation (FNL), laid down arms and was transformed into a political party.

 After 15 years of conflict, Burundi’s recent progress in the political situation can be viewed with optimism.
 The current government is ethnically mixed with 60 per cent Hutus and 40 per cent Tutsis, in accordance with the constitution.
 However, any optimism is tempered with caution, as the situation remains very fragile.
-The 2010 elections saw the re-election of Pierre Nkurunziza amid calls of a fradulent election by the opposition parties who boycotted the election.
-In January 2011 a new UN mission began in Burundi, named the UN Integrated Office in Burundi, known as BNUB and will have an initial 12-month mandate.
+The 2010 elections saw the re-election of Pierre Nkurunziza amid claims of a fraudulent election by the opposition parties who boycotted the polls.
+In January 2011 a new UN mission began in Burundi, the UN Integrated Office in Burundi.

-Events since last years elections have raised fears of renewed conflict.
-The leader of the FNL, Agathon Rwasa went into hiding, and is rumoured to be reorganising his forces across the border in Eastern DR Congo.
-There have been a number of brutal killings in FNL strongholds by what the government call ‘armed bandits’ and murders of polititians and party activists on both sides.
-In September 2011, a massacre in a bar popular with government supporters heightend tensions and increased fears of a return to civil war.
+Events since, elections have raised fears of renewed conflict.
+The leader of the FNL, Agathon Rwasa, went into hiding, and is rumoured to be reorganising his forces across the border in Eastern DR Congo.
+There have been a number of brutal killings in FNL strongholds by what the government call ‘armed bandits’ and murders of politicians and party activists on both sides.
+In September 2011, a massacre in a bar popular with government supporters, heightened tensions and increased fears of a return to civil war.

 The peace process depends on the ability of the current government to build strong institutions to foster democracy.
 There are concerns that the government is too weak to control the situation as the extreme poverty, lack of law and order and human right violations still remain as barriers to stability.
-Additionally, the issue of the integration of former rebels into state institution and security forces is unresolved.
+The integration of former rebels into state institutions and the security forces, as well as other issues, also remain unresolved.